agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 Record projections, like data constructors, introduce rigid variables during copattern matching.
 Here, the rigid variables are ``t₃`` and ``t₄`` with ``t₄ < t₃``, where ``t₃ → t₄`` represents the adjusted size type of tail, initially ``t₁ → t₂``.
 We see that the role of codomain in the size signature is more critical here than in inductive functions.

-Considering the usage of ``tail``, the expected type of the body of the second clause is ``Stream`` or, as a size type, t₄.
+Considering the usage of ``tail``, the expected type of the body of the second clause is ``Stream`` or, as a size type, ``t₄``.
 The body contains a single recursive call to repeat, which, as following the logic of the previous section, introduces a fresh size type ``t₅``.
 Notably, since ``Stream`` is a coinductive type, it monotonically decreases in its size, allowing "deeper" streams to be used wherever "shallower" streams are required.
 Therefore, the desired constraint is ``t₄ ≤ t₅`` — any stream with depth greater or equal to ``t₄`` suffices here.

 In this environment, the only flexible variable is ``t₅``, which can be assigned to ``t₄``.
-Since ``t₄ < t₃``, the recursive call to repeat is used with a smaller depth than the enclosing repeat, indicating that the definition is productive—it does not consume more of itself than necessary for production.
+Since ``t₄ < t₃``, the recursive call to ``repeat`` is used with a smaller depth than the enclosing ``repeat``, indicating that the definition is productive—it does not consume more of itself than necessary for production.

 .. _type-based-termination-checking-size-preservation: